SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 There are two problems with this approach.

-1. There is no separation between the test method and the AUTs locators (IDs in this example); both are intertwined in a single method.
+1. There is no separation between the test method and the AUT's locators (IDs in this example); both are intertwined in a single method.
 If the AUT's UI changes its identifiers, layout, or how a login is input and processed, the test itself must change.

-2. The id-locators would be spread in multiple tests, all tests that had to use this login page.
+2. The ID-locators would be spread in multiple tests, in all tests that had to use this login page.

-Applying the page object techniques this example could be rewritten like this in the following example of a page object for a Sign-in page.
+Applying the page object techniques, this example could be rewritten like this in the following example of a page object for a Sign-in page.

 .. code-block:: java